 Repeat the above for however many classes you’re considering, then make your best choice.

-You should also be able to have a short email or phone conversation (perhaps 10-15 minutes) with the tutor before you officially meet for a paid tutoring session, and the tutor should ask you some questions about your strengths and weaknesses and / or give you some kind of work to do before the first meeting.
-For example, I ask my students to take an MGMAT test, if they haven’t already, so that I can review their results and map their strengths and weaknesses before we begin.
+You should also be able to have a short email or phone conversation (perhaps 10-15 minutes) with the tutor before you officially meet for a paid tutoring session, and the tutor should ask you some questions about your strengths and weaknesses and/or give you some kind of work to do before the first meeting.
+For example, I ask my students to take a Manhattan Prep GMAT practice test, if they haven’t already, so that I can review their results and map their strengths and weaknesses before we begin.

 If you’re going to do some tutoring, make sure that you have the funds to do at least three separate sessions.
 The real value comes from the tutor’s ability to diagnose you and learn how you think.
 The more you work together, the better a good tutor will be able to understand how your brain works, allowing him or her to figure out the best ways to teach you what you need to know.